-In France you can use with your mobile phones, however this might come with a high cost so we advise you to check this before departure with your network provider.
+In France you can use your mobile phones, however this might come with a high cost so we advise you to check this before departure with your network provider.
 Please note: this also applies for your data roaming.

 The number for all emergencies in France is 112.